arkhoss/terraform-aws-eks-roles/README.md

 * You have an AWS CLI with access to AWS Account were EKS cluster exist
 * You have an AWS user with sufficient permissions to create IAM policies and IAM roles
 * You have a kubeconfig file with access as system:master to the EKS Cluster
+* You have kubectl installed and configured properly

 ## Usage example